sbthepotato/DAT640-Project-22H/README.md

 # DAT640 Group Project 2022H Team-001

-This is the project from Team-001 in the 'DAT640-Information retrieval and text mining' course at UiS.
+These are all the files for the project in 'DAT640-Information retrieval and text mining` at UiS in Autumn 2022

 ## Directory structure

-- `datasets` contains all the datasets
+Each directory has its own README files which explains the file structure and how to run it.

-- `evaluate` contains the files to evaluate the datasets
+- `analysis` - Contains a Jupyter Notebook which has some basic functions to manually inspect characteristics of the datasets
-- `0.analysis` contains a Jupyter Notebook which some basic functions to inspect characteristics of the datasets
+- `baseline` - Contains the baseline functions and program to run on the DBpedia dataset
-- `1.baseline` contains the baseline functions and program to run on the datasets
+- `datasets` - Contains all the datasets

-## TODO: write about running each specific directory
+- `evaluate` - Contains the files to evaluate the dataset

 ## [SeMantic AnsweR Type (SMART)](https://smart-task.github.io/) prediction task